-- IS1. use proficiently information and materials from a variety of sources for independent enquiry and learning; - IS2. demonstrate creative and innovative ability in the synthesis of solutions and in formulating designs in secure computer network systems; - IS3. draw independent conclusions based on a rigorous, analytical and critical assessment of argument, opinion and data; - IS4. recognise and apply appropriate managerial, technical, practical and operational techniques for a diverse range of issues and problems; - IS5. analyse the information requirements of an organisation in the achievement of its business goals; - IS6. select appropriate software tools and techniques for the implementation of network applications; - IS7. apply business management and organisational theories and techniques for a successful computer network enterprise taking account of the legal and regulatory systems within which they operate;
+- IS1. use proficiently information and materials from a variety of sources for independent enquiry and learning; - IS2. demonstrate creative and innovative ability in the synthesis of solutions and in formulating designs in secure computer network systems; - IS3. draw independent conclusions based on a rigorous, analytical and critical assessment of argument, opinion and data; - IS4. analyse the information requirements of an organisation in the achievement of its business goals; - IS5. apply appropriate quantitative computer networking and engineering tools to the analysis of problems: - IS6. select appropriate software tools and techniques for the implementation of network applications;

+IS7. apply relevant analytical and modelling techniques for specification and design of security based systems.